meganrichards3/Maternal_Early_Warning_System/README.md

 ## **About my Role**

 I have authored all code in this repository, and have been responsible for all dataset building and modeling for the project, supervised by Mark Sendak and Michael Gao (DIHI).
-Phenotype definitions were created by the following clinical members of the MEWS team: , and the project has been managed by Will Knechtle.
+Phenotype definitions were created by the following clinical members of the MEWS team:
+Ashraf Habib, MBBCh, MSc, FRCA, Terrence Allen, MBBS, Sarah McWay Boling, RN
+Melissa Bauer, DO,
+Jennifer Gilner, MD, PhD,
+Suresh Balu, MBA, MS,
+Brenna Hughes, MD, MSc,
+Courtney Mitchell, MD, PHD, and the project has been managed by Will Knechtle.

 ## **Included in this Repository**